 - Purpose of your trip

-- Total number of kilometres (or miles, in the US) driven
+- Total number of kilometres (CAN) or miles (USA) driven

 The CRA requires that you record your odometer reading at the start and end of each fiscal period, while the IRS requires that you record your odometer reading at the start and end of each business trip.

 Remember that unless your vehicle was purchased exclusively for business use and is never driven for personal trips, claiming 100% of your mileage as a business expense will raise big red flags that could lead to an audit.
 The CRA and the IRS know that most small business owners use their vehicle for both business and personal purposes, and they expect your claim to match this reality.

 Rules for claiming mileage may vary by jurisdiction and according to your business type.
 This is also an area where rules change frequently.
 Make sure that you are aware of the rules that apply to your situation.
-You may want to consider inviting your accountant into your Wave account during tax time to help ensure you’re getting the largest tax deduction possible while reducing the risk of an audit.
+You may want to consider inviting your accountant into your Wave account during tax time to help ensure you’re getting the largest tax deduction possible!

 For every mile or kilometre that you drive, you’re eligible for a specific deduction rate.
 This rate changes regularly, so double check the current rates using the links below, or ask your accountant for updated information.

 To illustrate, let's say you drove your vehicle 3,000 kilometres for your business this year, and the rate is $0.55 per km for the first 5,000 kms driven that year.
 You’re eligible for a deduction of $1,650 for the year.
 That's 3,000 x 0.55, for those of you playing along at home.

 There are two different ways to track this.
-Whichever way you choose, remember to be consistent and track your mileage as it happens – keeping an accurate, up-to-date log is the best way to avoid an audit.
+Whichever way you choose, remember to be consistent and track your mileage as it happens – keeping an accurate, up-to-date log is the best way to stay compliant!

 Option 1: I want to log mileage outside of Wave, on paper or electronically.